 Risk adjustment for non-financial risk - The compensation an entity requires for bearing the uncertainty about the amount and timing of the cash flows that arises from non-financial risk as the entity fulfils the services required by the social benefit scheme and/or group of social benefit schemes.

-Social benefits are provided to:
+Social benefits are cash transfers provided to:

-- (a) Specific individuals and/or households who meet eligibility criteria; - (b) Mitigate the effect of social risks; and - (c) Address the needs of society as a whole; but - (d) Are not universally accessible services.
+- (a) Specific individuals and/or households who meet eligibility criteria; - (b) Mitigate the effect of social risks; and - (c) Address the needs of society as a whole.